 Faculty Learning Communities provide faculty the opportunity for sustained reflection on a substantial and timely teaching question.
 Grounded in the belief that teaching best happens in community, FLCs seek to bring faculty together across disciplines to investigate questions that matter to all our classrooms.

-See below for details about our spring 2014 FLC on Engaging Students in the "Flipped" Classroom.
+See below for details about our fall 2014 FLCs on Engaging Students in the "Flipped" Classroom and Exploring the iPad as a Teaching and Learning Tool.

 Who leads the FLC?